snd/sequenz/README.md

 # sequenz

-minimal composition for connect middleware.
+a lightweight way to compose connect middleware.

 ## Example